SR2090/frontend-notes/Javascript/Machine coding round/Basic/Working with Forms.md

 Contact form with action and method defined

-action is where the form data is submitted while the method determines the http used to submit the form data.
+Action is where the form data is submitted while the method determines the http used to submit the form data.
 Question:
 Building forms is a common task in Front End.
 In this exercise, we will build a basic "Contact Us" form, commonly seen on marketing websites for visitors to ask questions or provide feedback.